BastienBennetot/fixed_shared_private_count/README.md

 ## How SNP are computed ?
 There is two information when we compare alleles from population A and B
+Within population:
-The SNP is said to be "fixed" if all samples from a population have the same allele
+The SNP is said to be **"fixed"** if all samples from a population have the same allele
-The SNP is said "snp" if at least one sample have a different allele within a population
+The SNP is said **"snp"** if at least one sample have a different allele within a population Pairwise population:
-When we compare alleles present in both population, they can have same allele content (same ref or alt or same combination of multiple alleles) then we declare them "same"
+When we compare alleles present in both populations, they can have same allele content (same ref or alt or same combination of multiple alleles) then we declare them **"same"**
-If allele content is different between population, then they are declared "diff"
+If allele content is different between populations, then they are declared **"diff"**

 ## We can obtain these combinations
 fixed fixed same  &#10132;  IDENTIC